ashsmith/ashsmithio/_posts/magento2/2015-08-15-magento-2-module-from-scratch-p1-setup.md

 We've now set up our module, along with composer!
 If you push to a public repo, register it with packagist you will be able to install it really easily!

-Next up, I'll cover how to create your models & resource models.
-We'll be doing our first unit tests too!
-Are you excited!?
+Next up, I'll cover how to [create your models & resource models in Magento 2](/magento2/module-from-scratch-module-part-2-models/).
+Exciting!!

 You can checkout the progress on the module over on github, so [check it out](https://github.com/ashsmith/magento2-blog-module-tutorial).
 You can also install this as a composer package to your Magento 2 install.
 You can that like so: